On Oct, 30 2020

 Put yourself in the shoes of a workforce management (WFM) analyst for a moment.
 You look at agent data for most of the afternoon and put together what you think is a solid forecast.
 Two days later, you’re still wondering what went wrong again and your boss is looking for long-term answers.
 Why did the forecast miss the mark so badly?

 Don’t worry, we’re here to help!
-Here are a few tips on what to do when workforce management forecasting keeps going wrong so you can get back to creating strong and accurate forecasts.
+Here are a few tips on what to do when problems with workforce management forecasting methods keep occurring so you can get back to creating strong and accurate forecasts.

 Take a step back and look at your reporting – The first step for fixing a broken forecasting process is to look at your reporting and metrics.
 Begin by cleaning out bad and irrelevant data and spend time focusing on the workforce management KPIs that matter to your business.
 It’s also important to make note of any outlier days with reasons why they stood out and what went wrong.
 One or two exceptionally good or bad days shouldn’t skew the analysis of an entire forecast.
 However, if these outliers start to become the norm, then there’s a major problem, and you should identify the root cause as quickly as possible.